 Applying for MBE Certification at D/FW MSDC, consists of the steps below:

-- Review certification criteria below to ensure that your business qualifies.
+- Review certification criteria to ensure that your business qualifies.

 - Gather required documentation.
 Documentation requirements are listed directly below.